 I am interested in understanding the factors that shape technological change, with a particular focus on transitioning to environmentally sustainable and energy-saving technologies.
 Specific areas of interest include:

-- Electric Vehicles & Sustainable Transportation: Assess how consumer preferences, economics, and policy affect the development and adoption of electric vehicles and sustainable transit solutions.
+- Electric Vehicles & Sustainable Transportation Technologies: Assess barriers and opportunities to accelerate the development & adoption of sustainable transportation technologies.

 Where I Work

-I am a postdoctoral fellow at Boston University's Institute for Sustainable Energy.
-I previously worked as a Ph.D. student with Professor Jeremy Michalek in the Vehicle Electrification Group and Design Decisions Lab, and Professor Erica Fuchs in the Global Competitiveness Lab at Carnegie Mellon University.
-Starting July 2018, I will be an Assistant Professor at George Washington University in the Department of Engineering Management and Systems Engineering.
+I am an Assistant Professor at George Washington University in the Department of Engineering Management and Systems Engineering.
+Prior to joining GWU I was a Postdoctoral Fellow at Boston University's Institute for Sustainable Energy.
+As a Ph.D. student I worked with Professor Jeremy Michalek in the Vehicle Electrification Group and Design Decisions Lab, and Professor Erica Fuchs in the Global Competitiveness Lab at Carnegie Mellon University.